 St Augustine is known as one of the oldest cities in all of America due to its very interesting historical background.
-What began as a european settlement in year 1565 ended with the Spanish and French attempting to colonize it.
+What began as the European settlement in 1565 ended with the Spanish and French attempting to colonize it.

-It was the spanish explorer named Juan Ponce de Leon, also governor of Puerto Rico, who named it “La Florida” in the year 1513 and the first explorer to venture into the unknown area.
+It was the Spanish explorer named Juan Ponce de Leon, also governor of Puerto Rico, who named it “La Florida” in the year 1513.
+He was the first explorer to venture into the unknown area.

 It was here where he contributed to expansion and further exploration.
-Since majority of the history was done before the time of the pilgrims and the english colony, St. Augustine Florida became known as the oldest city to date.
+Since majority of the history was done before the time of the pilgrims and the English colony, St. Augustine Florida became known as the oldest city to date.

-Where is St. Augustine in Florida
+Where is St. Augustine in Florida?

 St. Augustine Florida Beach